What is Hazard Pay and When Do Employees Receive It?

 - Roofers: Ladders and the height of the work combine to make this a potentially treacherous role.
-Roofers — along with ironworkers and electricians, other jobs with high fatality rates — are some of the best paid constructions jobs.
+Roofers — along with ironworkers and electricians, other jobs with high fatality rates — are some of the best paid construction jobs.

-- Refuse collectors: Collecting the garbage means driving or riding on a garbage truck.
+- Refuse collectors: Collecting garbage means driving or riding on a garbage truck.
 That's risky enough, but then there's the heavy machinery aspect as well to heighten the potential danger.

 - Farmers, ranchers, and agriculture managers: Heavy machinery adds to the danger of the centuries-old job.
 The long hours also mean that potentially tired people are operating that heavy machinery, which heightens the risks.
 Depending on where their land is located, farmers and ranchers are one of the blue-collar jobs that can pay more than $100,000 a year.